Discover more from Visual Storytelling Newsletter

 The stakes are high

-From stealing, modifying, or destroying data, losing productivity, damaging brand reputation, repair costs - all the way up to state security breeches.
+From stealing, modifying, or destroying data, losing productivity, damaging brand reputation, and repair costs - up to state security breaches.

 Since cyber incidents pose the highest risk for businesses and the fact that in essence hackers use visual storytelling to mislead, I figured this is worth digging deeper.